mmistakes/minimal-mistakes/_posts/2022-11-01-Helmi_pilot.md

 <!-- # Open Call for pilot projects for access to the Helmi quantum computer -->

+Update 11.05.2023: The pilot phase is expected to be extended until the end of August 2023.
+{: .notice--info}

 *Pilot access to the Helmi quantum computer is now open for users from Finnish higher-education institutions and research institutes.
 Helmi, the Finnish quantum computer operated by VTT is accessible through the LUMI supercomputer environment, provided by CSC.
 This marks the opening